 The Viet Cong announced it will observe a Christmas and New Year ceasefire during a broadcast monitored in Saigon on Thursday (21 December).

-The Viet Cong announced it will observe a Christmas and New Year ceasefire during a broadcast monitored in Saigon on Thursday (21 December).
+Background: The Viet Cong announced it will observe a Christmas and New Year ceasefire during a broadcast monitored in Saigon on Thursday (21 December).
 The Viet Cong's Liberation Radio said the truce would last for two separate 24 hour periods beginning on Christmas Eve and New Year's Eve.

 Only three million of South Vietnam's 17 million people are Christians.
 The rest are Buddhists whose big annual holiday is Tet, the Chinese Lunar New Year in February.